kyriba/dev-portal-basic-App-Import-with-Tasks-API-sample/README.md

 > ⚠️  _Please notice that Python is script language and code will be executed row by row or in the order you will run the cells._

 7. Find the generated token under "Connect" cell and the sample result in the next one.
-The "Launch Process Template report and show retrieved results" cell visualizes the launched report, based on the chosen Process Template, with customizable amount of rows displayed in CSV table.
+The "Import Third party" cell will either return an existing Third party, in case the provided code was duplicated, or visualize the newly imported entity, if everything was done correctly.